3 Factors Affecting Your Money in Retirement

 Fact #3: Tax Laws Change

-Don’t let changes in tax law catch you off-guard.
-Tax laws are complicated, and your financial landscape during retirement is no doubt very different than it was in the past.
+Become determined to never let changes in tax law catch you off-guard.
+Tax laws are complicated, and your financial landscape during retirement is probably very different than it has been in the past.
 We are not tax attorneys, but we often encourage our clients to work with a certified accountant to help guide them with their tax planning.

 - Higher phase-outs for traditional and Roth IRAs

-- A change in medical expense deductions for seniors
+- A change in the medical expense deductions for seniors

-Every year we face new changes in the tax code.
-Keeping on top of how those changes may impact your financial situation can help you plan ahead to make the smart decisions about the timing of your distributions.
+Every year we face the potential for alterations to the tax code.
+Keeping on top of how those changes may impact your financial situation can help you plan ahead to make smart decisions about the timing of your distributions.

 Managing your money in retirement is an ongoing challenge.
 By staying informed and aware of the laws and tax hurdles, you can formulate the best strategy for maximizing your income streams in the years to come.

 Consider the types of assets you have and be aware of penalties and rules associated with distribution.
 Pay attention to your tax situation and how it may change as your income streams change.